 - Vary your routine.
 If you walk outdoors, plan several different routes for variety.
 If you're walking alone, be sure to tell someone which route you're taking.
 Walk in safe, well-lit locations.

 - Take missed days in stride.
 If you find yourself skipping your daily walks, don't give up.
 Remind yourself how good you feel when you include physical activity in your daily routine, and then get back on track.

 Once you take that first step, you're on the way to an important destination — better health.

 March 19, 2016

 See more In-depth

 - Walking: A step in the right direction.
-National Institute of Diabetes and Digestive and Kidney Diseases. http://win.niddk.nih.gov/health-information/health-topics/weight-control/walking-step-right-direction/Pages/walking-step-right-direction.aspx.
+National Institute of Diabetes and Digestive and Kidney Diseases. http://www.niddk.nih.gov/health-information/health-topics/weight-control/walking-step-right-direction/Pages/walking-step-right-direction.aspx.
 Accessed Dec.
 28, 2015.

 - Seiger LH, et al. Walking for Fitness.
 6th ed.
 Dubuque, Iowa: Kendall Hunt Publishing; 2012.